e-mergo/qs-emergo-triggers/README.md

   - **Value** When not providing a Value, the event applies to *any* value change on the specified variable.
 - **Sheet Opened** The trigger is run when the current sheet is opened.
 - **Time Passed** The trigger is run when a specified time is passed since the opening of the sheet.
-  - **Value** Return a number in seconds that counts as the time window between each trigger, starting from the opening of the sheet.
+  - **Interval** Return a number in seconds that counts as the time window between each trigger, starting from the opening of the sheet.
 Note that the first second is usually skipped due to the time required for loading up all objects on the sheet.
+  - **Start After** Return a number in seconds which will act as a starting delay of the timer.
+This setting is available in the *Continuous* mode.
+  - **Duration** Return a number in seconds which will act as a duration window after which the timer will be ignored.
+This settings is available in the *Continuous* mode.
   - **Once/Continuous** When selecting *Once*, the event only applies to the first passing of the specified time.
 When selectin *Continuous*, the event applies to each passing of the specified time after another.

 ### Actions